nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ExecutivePro is a **desktop app specifically designed for Human Resource managers to manage their employee information, optimized for use via an easy-to-use Command Line Interface (CLI)** while still retaining the benefits of a Graphical User Interface (GUI).
 With ExecutivePro, you can streamline your HR processes and free yourself from the drudgery of mundane tasks.

+The purpose of this guide is to walk you through the comprehensive features of ExecutivePro and to help you troubleshoot any problems you may face while using ExecutivePro.
-Why wait?
-Head over to [Quick Start](#quick-start) now and experience the game-changing benefits that ExecutivePro can bring to your work!
+Read on to learn more and experience the game-changing benefits that ExecutivePro can bring to your work!

 --------------------------------------------------------------------------------------------------------------------
 ## Using this Guide
-The purpose of this guide is to walk you through the comprehensive features of ExecutivePro and to help you troubleshoot any problems you may face while using ExecutivePro.

 Do check out [Quick Start](#quick-start) if this is your first time using ExecutivePro.